 Two months into their first NHL season, on Dec.
 8, 1967, the California Seals officially changed their name to the Oakland Seals.
 In 1970, they changed their name to the California Golden Seals after two games as the Bay Area Seals.
 The team eventually became the Cleveland Barons in 1976 only to cease operations two years later.

-Mike Richter led the New York Rangers to a 4-0 win, on Dec.
-8, 1991, over the Bruins.
-It was Richter’s second career shutout and the Rangers first over Boston since Ed Giacomin did it in 1969.
+Mike Richter led the New York Rangers to a 4-0 win over the Bruins on Dec.
+8, 1991.
+It was Richter’s second career shutout and the Rangers’ first over Boston since Ed Giacomin did it in 1969.

-The Montreal Canadiens named Pierre Turgeon as their new team captain, replacing Mike Keane, who was traded to the Colorado Avalanche two days earlier.
+The Montreal Canadiens named Pierre Turgeon as their new team captain on Dec.
+8, 1995, replacing Mike Keane, who was traded to the Colorado Avalanche two days earlier.
 He became the 22nd captain in franchise history.

 On Dec.
 8, 2017, Jagr played in his 1,500th game and scored a goal and added an assist in a 2-1 New Jersey Devils’ win over the Carolina Hurricanes.
 He was the 15th NHLer to play in his 1,500th game and the sixth to have multiple points in it.
-He joined a very impressive club to do so that included Gordie Howe, Alex Delvecchio, Johnny Bucyk, Larry Murphy and Mark Messier.
+He joined a very impressive club to do so, including Gordie Howe, Alex Delvecchio, Johnny Bucyk, Larry Murphy, and Mark Messier.

 Happy Birthday to You

-There were 15 other current and former NHL players, besides Berenson (81), who were born on this date.
-The most notable of the bunch are Ted Irvine (76), Darrin Shannon (51), Drew Doughty (31), Mattias Janmark (28), Thatcher Demko (25) and the late Hall of Famer Marty Barry.
+There were 16 other current and former NHL players, besides Berenson (81), who were born on this date.
+The most notable of the bunch are Ted Irvine (77), Darrin Shannon (52), Drew Doughty (32), Mattias Janmark (29), Thatcher Demko (26), Joshua Dunne (23), and the late Hall of Famer Marty Barry.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.